-The Quebec Writers’ Federation is guided by a board of seven to twenty directors who are elected to a renewable one-year term at an annual general meeting in March.
+The Quebec Writers’ Federation is guided by a board of seven to twenty directors who are elected to a renewable one-year term at an annual general meeting in the spring.
 Each board member may serve up to five consecutive terms and then must step down for at least two years before standing for the board again.
 This formula ensures both continuity and the regular infusion of new ideas and energy.
 The board of directors is responsible for overseeing the work of the executive director and staff.

 The QWF Board of Directors is composed primarily of writers, but it can also include members of the broader literary community, such as publishers, editors, academics, booksellers

-2023-2024 QWF Board of Directors
+2025-2026 QWF Board of Directors

 President